khaymanii/JSFusion/Vanilla-JavaScript/README.md

 - **How to contribute**

-Check the (`CONTRIBUTION.md`) to see how to make contribution to the this project.
+Check the (`CONTRIBUTION.md`) to see how to make contribution to the project.

 - **Code Review**